-Kel Lange recently completed his second season as the head tennis coach at Arkansas State.
+Kel Lange recently completed his third season as the head tennis coach at Arkansas State.

 In his second his he helped A-State return to the Sun Belt Conference Tournament for the first time since 2015 season and guided senior Julie Gauguery to a Second-Team All-Sun Belt Conference honor.
 The senior won 11 matches for the first time in her career and had a pair of five match win streaks throughout the season.